-PORT-AU-PRINCE, Haiti – Lack of government resources, cultural beliefs, political turmoil and natural disasters have made it impossible for the ruined Haiti’s healthcare system to adequately respond to and monitor the COVID-19 pandemic, a Centro de Periodismo Investigativo (CPI) and AyiboPost report revealed.
+PORT-AU-PRINCE, Haiti – Lack of government resources, cultural beliefs, political turmoil and natural disasters have hampered Haiti’s failing healthcare system from adequately responding to and monitoring the COVID-19 pandemic, according to a report by AyiboPost and Centro de Periodismo Investigativo (CPI).

-Nonetheless, on the ground accounts assure there has not been a death calamity because of COVID-19 in Haiti.
-The isolation caused by civil unrest, extreme violence and political instability may have — ironically — spared their lives.
+Nonetheless, on the ground accounts assure there have not been any deadly calamities as a result of COVID-19 in Haiti.
+The isolation caused by civil unrest, extreme violence and political instability may have — ironically — spared some lives.

-First there were no tests available, only three public COVID-19 clinics available, and private hospitals refused — and still refuse today — to admit COVID-19 patients in this 11 million impoverished Caribbean nation.
-But then, authorities saw patients were not arriving in the few available clinics, even though there was an outbreak of undiagnosed fever symptoms among the population.
-The reason: most people preferred to stay at home using traditional medicine remedies.
+First, there were no tests available, only three public COVID-19 clinics available, and private hospitals refused — and still refuse today — to admit COVID-19 patients in this impoverished Caribbean nation of 11 million.
+But then, authorities observed that patients were not arriving in the few available clinics, even though there was an outbreak of undiagnosed fever symptoms among the population.
+The reason: most people preferred to stay at home using traditional medicinal remedies.

-Today the death toll and level of contagion are unknown and cannot be estimated since comprehensive mortality statistics do not exist and testing is low.
-Vaccination is also very slow with less than 1% of the population vaccinated.
+Today, the death toll and level of contagion are unknown and cannot be estimated since comprehensive mortality statistics do not exist and testing is low.
+Vaccination is also very slow with less than 1% of the population having been vaccinated.

-Until July, vaccines were not widely available, but since then the country has received 600,000 doses but had to return 250,000 of those doses to donating entities to avoid expiration because of the low demand.
+Until July, vaccines were not widely available.
+The country received 600,000 doses but had to return 250,000 of those doses to donating entities to avoid expiration due to the low demand.

 Haiti officially listed its first cases of coronavirus on March 19th, 2020.
-Since then, the number of people tested positive for the COVID-19 virus has continued to increase dramatically.
+Since then, the number of people testing positive for the COVID-19 virus has continued to increase dramatically.
 According to the latest assessment of the epidemiological situation of COVID-19 in Haiti, published on November 20th, 2021, there have been 25,027 confirmed cases of coronavirus and a total of 727 deaths out of the 139,106 tests that were administered.
-According to this same report, the rate of positivity was 18.1% .
+According to this same report, the positive rate was 18.1% .

 A team was dispatched by her daughter-in-law to find her in her home, situated remotely in her commune.
-Otherwise, she may not have know that it was the virus that was affecting her because, at the time, the number of tests performed daily by the Haitian health authorities was very limited.
-According to the epidemiological report of the Ministry of Public Healthcare and Population (MPHP) and the French Ministère de la Santé Publique et de la Population (MSPP) on June 30th, 2020, 12,566 suspected cases of COVID-19 have been tested.
+Otherwise, she may not have known that it was the virus that had been affecting her because, at the time, the number of tests performed daily by the Haitian health authorities was very limited.
+According to the epidemiological report by the Ministry of Public Healthcare and Population (MSPP) on June 30th, 2020, 12,566 suspected cases of COVID-19 were tested in the country.

 Despite their limitations, health measures have been taken to prevent the disease among the Haitian population.
-However, the already weak Haitian health care system had caused real concern among the population in the event of massive contamination.
+However, the already weak Haitian healthcare system spurred real concerns among the population in the event of widespread contamination.

 “Fear of being infected by the virus had made citizens aggressive towards people who tested positive.”
-Those who were infected with the disease also fear being the victims of the population,” said Dr. Raphaël Allan, a surgeon at Immaculée Conception des Cayes Hospital in the southern department of the country.
+Those who were infected with the disease also feared being victim to the population,” said Dr. Raphaël Allan, a surgeon at Immaculée Conception des Cayes Hospital in the South Department of the country.

-The reaction of the residents of the city of Milot (northern department of Haiti) confirms the words of this doctor.
-To avoid the spread of the virus in their community, residents tried to take the life of Bellamy Nelson, a university professor suspected of contracting the virus.
+The reaction of the residents of the city of Milot (in the northern region of Haiti) confirms the doctor’s observations.
+To avoid the spread of the virus in their community, residents tried to take the life of Bellamy Nelson, a university professor suspected of having contracted the virus.
 The Bernard Mevs Hospital in Haiti has also experienced a similar situation.
-People were threatening to set fire to this hospital which wanted to set up a COVID-19 treatment center there.
+People were threatening to set fire to the hospital which wanted to set up a COVID-19 treatment center.

-Despite everything, the 20,000 deaths and 3 million infected people according to the epidemiological forecast announced by the scientific task force did not take place.
+Despite everything, the epidemiological forecast of 20,000 deaths and 3 million infected people announced by the scientific task force did not take place.
 According to Marc Edson Augustin, the medical director of St. Luc Hospital in Haiti, these elements contribute to the population’s refusal to be vaccinated against COVID-19. ’’The coronavirus is still in our walls.
 Vaccination remains the best way to fight it.
-But, people remain wary of the vaccine as the announced hecatomb has not taken place and the level of contagion remains low in Haiti despite non-compliance with preventative measures by the population,” said the doctor.
+But, people remain wary of the vaccine because the disaster which was announced has not taken place and the level of contagion remains low in Haiti despite non-compliance with preventative measures within the population,” said the doctor.

-Doctor Lunick Santiague is a trauma surgeon and director of the coronavirus treatment center in the Delmas 2 zone.
-According to him, the violence, lawlessness and instability that has been escalating in Haiti is probably one of the reasons which explains why there are not many COVID-19 cases in the country.
+Doctor Lunick Santiague is a trauma surgeon and director of the coronavirus treatment center in the Delmas 2 area.
+According to him, the violence, lawlessness and instability that has been escalating in Haiti is probably one of the reasons why there are not many COVID-19 cases in the country.

 Silent spread of the virus

-Haiti is currently facing a flurry of coronavirus cases since the announcement by the MSPP that reported on September 16, 2021, the circulation of Delta and Mu variants in the country.
+Haiti is currently facing a flurry of coronavirus cases since an announcement by the MSPP that reported on September 16, 2021, the circulation of the Delta and Mu variants in the country.
 “Currently, there is an increase in the number of contaminants in the analysis performed.
-This observation must be repeated for several weeks in order to conclude that a peak of the disease has been reached,” explains Dr. Jacques Boncy, director of the National Public Health Laboratory.
+This observation must be repeated for several weeks in order to conclude that a peak in the disease has been reached,” explains Dr. Jacques Boncy, director of the National Public Health Laboratory.

 The current fuel shortage for electric power in Haiti affects the ability of laboratories to perform screening tests.
 This situation significantly reduces the case monitoring activities that would in fact cause much more cases than the published figures.
-But before this, there was the political crisis that affected the communication campaigns of the COVID-19.
-The distrust of the population in political leaders had led them not to believe, in the first moments of the pandemic, that the disease exists in Haiti.
+But before this, there was the political crisis that affected COVID-19 communication campaigns.
+The distrust of the population in political leaders led them not to believe, at the start of the pandemic, that the disease existed in Haiti.
 These factors, coupled with the August 14 earthquake in the south, prevented the MSPP, whose resources are scarce, to properly monitor the disease in Haiti.

 The increase in new cases mentioned by Dr. Jacques Boncy is also confirmed in hospitals.
 St. Luc Hospital, located in the commune of Tabarre, is one of the free community centers in the western region of Haiti to receive people infected with the COVID-19 virus.
 According to the medical director, Marc Edson Augustin, St. Luc’s Hospital is experiencing an increase in the number of patients infected with the COVID-19 virus.
 “There had been a lull for almost three months in the hospital.
 There are now four times as many people being hospitalized because of COVID-19 complications.
 Before, the hospital had about twenty patients,” says Dr. Augustin.